jessicacousins/fullstack_vite_webapp/README.md

 The primary objective of this MERN stack project is to implement a user registration and authentication system with data collection features, enabling a comprehensive user experience that includes account creation, login, blog feature, profile management, 3 mini games (Blackjack, Matching, and Simon Says), and a shopping cart with **Stripe** payment processing.
 Payment details are never stored in the backend, but transaction logs (cart items, payment status, user details) are securely stored in MongoDB.

+The blog platform with AI Sentiment Analysis allows users to create, edit, and comment on blog posts.
+All comments are processed through **OpenAI** for **AI Sentiment Analysis**, categorizing comments as positive, neutral, or negative.
+This sentiment data is tracked and stored in MongoDB and can be accessed through the Admin Dashboard.

 The backend securely handles user data such as personal information, device and browser details, IP address, and more.
 This data is stored in **MongoDB**, with _strict age verification in compliance with legal guidelines_.
 The **password reset** feature includes backend validation to check if the email exists in the system before triggering a password reset email through Firebase.
 This helps prevent abuse and exploitation by malicious users.

+## OpenAI Integration

+This project includes two powerful AI features using OpenAI, and proper attribution to OpenAI is provided in accordance with their usage guidelines.

+### AI ChatBot

+- **Chat Interaction**: Users can interact with an AI-driven chatbot, asking questions and receiving dynamic responses.
+This chatbot is powered by OpenAI's GPT model.
+- **Real-Time Responses**: The chatbot processes user inputs and generates responses in real-time, enhancing user interaction.
+- **User-Friendly Interface**: The chatbot interface is seamlessly integrated into the platform, allowing users to toggle the chatbot on or off and submit messages effortlessly.

+### AI Comment Sentiment Analysis

+- **Sentiment Analysis on Blog Comments**: Every comment made on a blog post is processed by OpenAI to analyze its sentiment, categorizing it as positive, neutral, or negative.
+- **Probabilities**: The sentiment is determined based on probabilities provided by the OpenAI model, with a percentage breakdown for each sentiment type (positive, neutral, negative).
+- **Backend Storage**: Sentiment analysis results, including the sentiment type and probability scores, are saved in MongoDB for each comment.
+This data is displayed on the **Admin Dashboard**, providing a detailed overview of user feedback and engagement on blog posts.

+### Legal Attribution for OpenAI

+This project utilizes OpenAI services for AI-driven chatbot interactions and comment sentiment analysis.
+OpenAI’s API powers both of these features, and proper credit is given for their services in accordance with OpenAI’s usage guidelines.
+For more details on OpenAI’s terms, please refer to their [API Terms of Use](https://openai.com/policies/terms-of-use/).

 ## Blog Feature